Records search FAQs

 Our Records Search uses the same databases that our production application uses.
 Indexing is available the second it is recorded using information that is entered at the time of recording.
 The image is available when the document is scanned.
 Additional indexing information is available when the document has been through our indexing department.

 Once a document is recorded with the Recorder's Office, it is part of permanent public record.
 However, if a document is recorded with a personal identifier such as a Social Security Number (SSN), mother's maiden name, or driver's license number, it can be restricted from access on our website.

 If you have a document with one of these personal identifiers in the body of the document, you can have its access restricted by filling out a Web Image Access Removal form.
 We will then record the form and restrict access to that specific document from our website.

 While we are responsible for providing low or no-cost documents to the public, we are also very aware that privacy is of the utmost importance.
 Consequently, we do not display images of documents that typically contain personal identifiers.
 By law, we are required to make these documents available upon request online, by mail, or in person.
 In addition, we are prohibited from altering any record.

 Some documents may have been submitted to us for recording with a personal identifier embedded in the document.
-After reviewing your documents online through Records Search and determining that an image contains personal identifiers, you may request that the image be removed from web viewing by completing and submitting our Web Removal form.
+After reviewing your documents online through Records Search and determining that an image contains personal identifiers, you may request that the image be removed from web viewing by completing and submitting a Web Image Access Removal form.

 We are required by state law to collect fees for official copies of recorded documents.
 In addition, we have no way of controlling the validity of documents that are not reproduced by a lawful Deputy Recorder.
 If you need an official or certified copy, you can request a copy online, in person, or by mail.